KSPN (AM): 2010–2021

 More time slot changes were made on April 5, 2010: With ESPN having reduced The Herd with Colin Cowherd to three hours (7-10 a.m.
 PT), L.A.
 Sports Live and Mason and Ireland each moved up by one hour but are still on for four hours each.
 Martinez and Long received a new time slot, 6 to 9 p.m.
 The local shows originated from ESPN studios at L.A.
 Live in downtown Los Angeles.

 KSPN carried two other shows from the network: Mike and Mike in the Morning and All Night with Jason Smith, the latter of which originated from the KSPN studios.
 The Scott Van Pelt and Dan Le Batard shows moved over to secondary ESPN affiliate KLAA.

 In December 2010, Mike Thompson was hired as new Programming Director.
 Thompson reportedly fired Joe McDonnell outside a sandwich shop in Westwood.
 Thompson also introduced Arnie Spanier and Karl Malone to L.A. radio.
 Thompson's first move at KSPN was to replace Siciliano with a new show hosted by New Yorker Max Kellerman and former NFL player Marcellus Wiley.
 Mychal Thompson remained as a Lakers analyst and became a morning show host with Mark Willard, who was let go from the station on August 29, 2014.
 Thompson continued to broadcast in late mornings with Mike Trudell on "Thompson & Trudell" in the 10 a.m. to noon time slot.
 Long left the station in December to become program director of KIRO, the ESPN Network affiliate in Seattle.

 KSPN later added another New Yorker, Stephen A. Smith, to its weeknight lineup, followed by Martinez' "In the Zone" talk show.
-These shows were later dropped and KSPN began carrying ESPN Radio's “The Freddy Coleman Show” in the evenings (when live sports or a team-focused hour is not airing).
+These shows were later dropped and KSPN began carrying ESPN Radio's "The Freddy Coleman Show" in the evenings (when live sports or a team-focused hour is not airing).

 In June 2018, the morning show became "Keyshawn, Jorge, and LZ" (Keyshawn Johnson, Jorge Sedano and LZ Granderson).
 That was followed by the ESPN Network's Stephen A. Smith, hosting the late morning show, followed by "Mason and Ireland" in the early afternoon.
-From 3 to 7 p.m., Marcellus Wiley and Travis Rodgers hosted PM drive time.
+From 3 to 7 pm, Marcellus Wiley and Travis Rodgers hosted PM drive time.

-2021–present

-The most recent changes see Keyshawn, JWill and Max (Keyshawn Johnson, Jay WIlliams and Max Kellerman) becoming the morning show, Travis Rodgers and Allen Sliwa host late mornings, followed by Steve Mason and John Ireland in the early afternoon, Jorge Sedano and Scott Kaplan hosting drive time, Allen Sliwa hosts Lakers Talk from 7-9pm.